Investing In Dividends

 THE IQ WEALTH BLUE DIAMOND INCOME + GROWTH™ PORTFOLIO

-In addition to the Black Diamond Dividend Strategy, focused purely on consistent high-value dividend growers, IQ Wealth Management offers access to the Blue Diamond Income & Growth Portfolio--which combines a focus on dividends but with an equal focus on Growth-only stocks in key sectors that we believe will remain instrumental as the world's economies move into the future.
+In addition to the Black Diamond Dividend Strategy, focused purely on consistent high-value dividend growers, IQ Wealth Management offers access to the Blue Diamond Income & Growth Portfolio--which combines a focus on dividends but with an equal focus on Growth-only stocks in key sectors.

 Objective, Philosophy, and Focus: